etn-ccis/blui-react-native-themes/RNPComponents/RNPComponents.md

 - ###  Toggle Button

     Recommended style overrides:
-    * borderWidth of ToggleButton: 1
+    * BorderWidth of ToggleButton: 1
-    * background color of the ToggleButton for selected: primaryContainer
+    * Background color of the ToggleButton for selected: primaryContainer
-    * icon color of the ToggleButton for selected: onPrimaryContainer
+    * Icon color of the ToggleButton for selected: onPrimaryContainer
-    * background color of the ToggleButton for non selected: 'transparent'
+    * Background color of the ToggleButton for non selected: 'transparent'
-    * icon color of the ToggleButton for non selected: onSurface
+    * Icon color of the ToggleButton for non selected: onSurface

     <img width='200' alt="toggleButton" src="./Images/toggleButton.png"><br/>